What are roof eaves and what is their function

 What are the main types of roof eaves?

-When planning a roof structure, there are four main types of eaves to consider.
-The right choice will depend on aesthetic preferences as well as the rest of the roof structure.
+When planning a roof structure, Phil Wallis, Technical Manager at Marley, explains that there are four main types of eaves to consider.
+“The right choice will depend on aesthetic preferences as well as the rest of the roof structure,” he says.
 The four main types are:

-- Exposed eaves – With exposed eaves, the rafters and underside of the roofing are visible from underneath.
-These exposed elements must be finished to protect them from weather and wear and tear.
+- Exposed eaves – “With exposed eaves, the rafters and underside of the roofing are visible from underneath,” says Phil.
+“These exposed elements must be finished to protect them from weather, wear and tear and ingress of wildlife.”

-- Soffited eaves – The soffit is a panel that runs horizontally under the eaves, creating a ceiling-like structure from the bottom edge of the eaves to the external wall of the building.
+- Soffit eaves – “The soffit is a panel that runs horizontally under the eaves,” says Phil.
+“This creates a ceiling-like structure from the bottom edge of the eaves to the external wall of the building.”

-What does a roof eave comprise of?
+What does a roof eave comprise?

 - Soffits – As described above, the soffit runs horizontally under the eaves.
 Soffits are often made from timber or PVC.